ahpraveen/seleniumtestngdemo/README.md

 3/ Add plugin for maven-surefire-plugin

-4/ config the sutiexmlfile in pom.xml
+4/ config the suitexmlfile in pom.xml

 5/ create testng.xml and testng-parallel-run (for parallel execcution)